joaovitor27/joaovitor27/README.md

   <h1 align="center">Hi!
 I'm <a href="https://github.com/joaovitor27"><i>João Vitor</i></a> 😎</h1>

   <p align="center">
-Studying Computing period, 8th and currently I'm an intern at Revgás as a Back-End developer.
+Graduated in Computer Science, and currently working at Revgás as a Back-End developer.
 </p>
   <p align="center">Feel free to browse this page and see what I've already produced, and if you want and of course, have time, feel free to give me your feedback.</p>